Skip to main content

 All students who meet the Summer Health Professions Education Program eligibility requirements are encouraged to apply.
 Applicants must meet the following requirements:

-• Must be a high school graduate and currently enrolled as a freshman or sophomore in college.
+• Must be a high school graduate and currently enrolled as a freshman, sophomore, or junior in college.

 • Advanced Placement and International Baccalaureate credits are not counted.